 Got lots of errands to run?
-Where possible, it’s more fuel efficient to do one long trip rather than several short ones to avoid starting the engine from cold too many times – according to fuel-economy.co.uk, a cold engine will generally use twice as much fuel as a warm engine.
+Where possible, it’s more fuel efficient to do one long trip rather than several short ones to avoid starting your engine from cold too many times.
+According to fuel-economy.co.uk, a cold engine will generally use twice as much fuel as a warm engine.

 3. Slow down

-Your fuel costs will increase the faster you drive, so keep speeds reasonable.
+Your fuel costs will increase the faster you drive, so try to keep speeds stable.

 According to government stats, driving at a steady speed of 50 miles per hour (mph) instead of 70mph can improve fuel economy by 25% .
-That said, obviously, you should drive at speeds appropriate to the road you are on.
+That said, , you should drive at speeds appropriate to the road you’re on.

 Similarly, if you break the speed limit and travel at 80mph, your car will use up to 25% more fuel than at 70mph, according to the AA .
 The key to fuel efficient driving is keeping you speed smooth.

-4. Accelerate gently – and don’t slam on the brakes
+4. Accelerate gently – and don’t slam the brakes

 The harder you accelerate, the more fuel you burn through.
-According to fuel-economy.co.uk aggressively accelerating or breaking can use up to 60% more fuel.
-Car maker Toyota suggests a good rule of thumb is to take about five seconds to accelerate up to 15mph from a stop.
+According to fuel-economy.co.uk, aggressively accelerating or breaking can use up to 60% more fuel .

 5. Keep your speed steady

-On the motorway, this might mean using cruise control.
-But be advised that cruise control only aids fuel economy when driving on a constant flat surface.
+On the motorway, fuel efficient driving is easiest using cruise control.
+But bear in mind that cruise control only aids fuel economy when you’re driving on a constant flat surface.
 Remember, you must remain in control of your vehicle at all times.
-Even if you’re using driver assistance systems, you are responsible for your vehicle.
+Even if you’re using driver assistance systems, you are ultimately responsible for the car.

 The heavier your car, the harder it has to work to speed up or slow down.
-So take out any weighty items that you don’t really need.
-For the same reason, RAC recommends if you tend to be an urban driver to only have half a tank of fuel if you’re mainly driving in urban areas.
+To increase fuel efficiency, take out any weighty items that you don’t really need.
+For the same reason, the RAC recommends only using half a tank of fuel if you’re mainly driving in urban areas.

-But perhaps don’t get too carried away with de-cluttering your boot as you’ll need to offload 50kg worth of gear to increase your fuel consumption by just 2%, according to the RAC .
+But don’t get too carried away with de-cluttering your boot - you’ll need to offload 50kg worth of gear to increase your fuel consumption by just 2%, according to the RAC .

 Similarly, your car will have to work harder against unnecessary wind resistance.
-So remove roof boxes or bike racks if you’re not using them can help increase your fuel efficiency and cut those costs.
+Removing roof boxes or bike racks if you’re not using them can help increase your fuel efficiency and cut those costs.

-Take the time to keep your car well maintained and have your car serviced regularly.
-Crucially for fuel-efficient driving, this includes keeping your tyre pressure up to reduce resistance.
+Take the time to keep your car well maintained and have your vehicle serviced regularly.
+Crucially for fuel efficient driving, this includes keeping your tyre pressure up to reduce resistance on the road.